 Set program identifier, i.e. a string which will prefix all diagnostic messages issued by the program.
 By default, program name is used.

-The fmt is a format string that may contain references to the following variables (see Variables):
+The fmt is a format string that may contain references to the following variables (see Configuration Variables):

 progname